aadm/aadm.github.io/content/2019-04-30-moto-guzzi-v7.md

 Come sempre gli inglesi (quelli bravi, come l'altro mio favorito Mat Oxley) sono concisi ed efficaci nelle loro sintesi; molto più di me!
 Kevin Ash [così descriveva la V7](https://www.telegraph.co.uk/motoring/motorbikes/9183730/Moto-Guzzi-V7-Special-review.html):

-> The engine is delightful, even more perky and willing than before but with a much stronger feel, assisted by the bike’s low weight.
+> The engine is delightful, even more perky and willing than before but with a much stronger feel, assisted by the bikès low weight.
 You can leave it in fourth or top gear for most riding and let the torque pull you along without resorting to the gearlever (gear selection has been improved and it works unobtrusively), and the bike shudders and shakes when you load it with some additional twistgrip in an endearingly characterful manner.
-There’s no point in revving it beyond 6,000rpm, however – not only does it become breathless and flat, it starts to vibrate fiercely.
+Therès no point in revving it beyond 6,000rpm, however – not only does it become breathless and flat, it starts to vibrate fiercely.

-> The V-twin engine is lightweight and characterful, both big advantages over the V7’s parallel-twin rivals.
-And so is the style: this is one of the best looking motorcycles in any class, combining neat detailing with a beautifully balanced overall look that’s contemporary yet strongly linked to Seventies Guzzis.
+> The V-twin engine is lightweight and characterful, both big advantages over the V7's parallel-twin rivals.
+And so is the style: this is one of the best looking motorcycles in any class, combining neat detailing with a beautifully balanced overall look that's contemporary yet strongly linked to Seventies Guzzis.

 ## Sei mesi dopo